mdmsoft/yii2-admin/docs/guide/using-menu.md

 ```

 Default result is get from `cache`.
 If you want to force regenerate, provide boolean `true` as forth parameter.

+You can modify callback function for advanced usage.

 Using Sparated Menu
 -------------------